 Can I safely update to WordPress 5.0?

-Yes, but… When it comes to our themes, you can update to WordPress 5.0 and your site will not break, even if you might still be using the old editing experience.
+Yes, but… When it comes to our themes, you can update to WordPress 5.0 and your site will not break, even if some of you might still see and be able to use only the old editing experience.

 But, before you update you should also consider the plugins you are using and check that they have been updated to be compatible with the new version of WordPress.